fmitra/poc-messaging/README.md

 Client application will be available at `http://localhost:4000`

-Jest is used for testing:
+Jest and Eslint is used for testing/linting:

 ```
 npx npm run test